ShakthiSundar-K/Implementation-of-Linear-Regression-Using-Gradient-Descent/README.md

 # Implementation-of-Linear-Regression-Using-Gradient-Descent

 ## AIM:
-To write a program to predict the profit of a city using the linear regression model with gradient descent.
+To write a program to predict the profit of a company using the linear regression model with gradient descent.

 ## Equipments Required:
 1. Hardware – PCs